ibm-cloud-docs/vpc/file_storage_vpc_about.md

 Even without EIT, the data is moving through a secure data center network.
 For more information about network security, see [Security in your VPC](/docs/vpc?topic=vpc-security-in-your-vpc) and [Protecting Virtual Private Cloud (VPC) Infrastructure Services with context-based restrictions](/docs/vpc?topic=vpc-cbr).

+{{site.data.keyword.filestorage_vpc_short}} is considered to be a Financial Services Validated service only when encryption-in-transit is enabled.
+For more information, see [what is a Financial Services Validated service](/docs/framework-financial-services?topic=framework-financial-services-faqs-framework#financial-services-validated){: external}.
+{: important}

 Encryption in transit is not supported for {{site.data.keyword.bm_is_short}} or virtual server instances that are running on Red Hat Enterprise Linux CoreOS.
 {: restriction}